 At St James’ we want our Early Years children to be resilient, independent, imaginative learners with an eagerness to explore the world around them.
 We want our children to learn from the local area, be proud of where they live and where they are from.
 We want our children to leave the Early Years with memorable life and learning opportunities, which they may not experience outside of school, giving them the skills they need for later in life.
 The meaningful relationships they form with their peers and adults are important to ensure that children are encouraged to achieve their full potential and know that they are valued.
 We want children to know that their ambitions are limitless!
 As the majority of the children have English as an additional language, we have designed a vocabulary rich curriculum aiming to expose the children to a wide range of books and inspiring authors.
 Staff aim to develop a children’s love of reading.
 We want our curriculum to be a child-centred inspirational learning process which supports play, exploration and supported risk taking.
 Following the child’s interests is important to develop the child’s curiosity for learning and we want the child to be active in their learning.
 We aim to develop confidence and self-esteem through child inspired, hands-on experiences in a natural setting where children feel safe, stimulated and happy.

 Our Early Years (which include Reception, Forest Pre – School and Nursery) offers a high quality, structured early years’ curriculum.
 This ensures our children make the best transition to school with strong foundations in early reading (phonics), writing and maths.
 The strong blend of educational approaches helps learners develop socially, emotionally, spiritually, physically and intellectually.
 The curriculum is defined by the Early Years Foundation Stage, which sets out seven areas of learning, and identifies what children should be able to do by the end of the EYFS (early learning goals).
+This is different to the National Curriculum which starts in Year 1.
+Please click on the link for further information on the EYFS Framework 2021.

 There are three Prime areas: Personal, Social and Emotional Development, Communication and Language and Physical Development.
 The four Specific Areas are Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
 At St James’, a blended curriculum design is followed to ensure the statutory areas of the curriculum are secured alongside developing the whole child.
 This is to ensure the children leave ready for the next stage in their education having had a balance of child led and adult led learning opportunities.
 Planning for Forest Schools largely focusses on the three Prime areas, where staff facilitate and develop children’s interests.
 Planning for the Specific areas of learning are inspired by class texts selected to develop children’s vocabulary, language acquisition and love for reading.